top of page

 A day in our studios is marked by creativity within constraints: large blocks of time for work and play with clear but broad guardrails, equipping learners to manage their time, set goals, and track progress.

-Monday through Thursday at ARC are broken up into work sprints, each with a shared purpose or goal.
-In a regular day:
+Studio 2 and up: The day is broken up into work sprints, each with a shared purpose or goal.
+On a regular day:

-• Mornings are reserved for Core Skills (reading, writing, and mathematics)
+• Mornings are reserved for Core Skills (reading, writing, mathematics, civilizations)

 • Afternoons are for Quests, hands-on collaborative real-world challenges where learners explore various topics in the sciences, entrepreneurship, the arts, and history